Hutu Power: Under Habyarimana

-In 1973, general and defense minister Juvénal Habyarimana, an ethnic Hutu supported by more radical northern Rwandans, overthrew Kayibanda and had him and his wife killed.
+In 1973, general and defense minister Juvénal Habyarimana, an ethnic Hutu supported by radical northern Rwandans, overthrew Kayibanda and had him and his wife killed while under house arrest.
 Many of his supporters were from his district in the north, descendants of Hutu kingdoms that had been semi-autonomous before the colonial period.
 The resulting administration proved better for Tutsis, as government-sponsored violence was more sporadic than under Kayibanda.

 With economic conditions difficult, and threatened by the Rwandan Patriotic Front (RPF) invasion, Habyarimana turned to inflaming ethnic tensions.

 Spokespersons

 Hutu Power acquired a variety of spokesmen.
 Hassan Ngeze, an entrepreneur recruited by the government to combat the Tutsi publication Kanguka, created and edited Kangura, a radical Hutu Power newsletter.
 He published the "Hutu Ten Commandments", which included the following: